APNIC-net/rpki-publication-proxy/README.md

       ([section 5.2.3 of RFC 8183](https://tools.ietf.org/html/rfc8183#section-5.2.3)) for this publication proxy.
       This XML should be passed to the upstream publication point, which will return repository response XML ([section 5.2.4 of RFC 8183](https://tools.ietf.org/html/rfc8183#section-5.2.4)).
-      The way in which the publication request XML is passed upstream is specific to the publication point.

  - `POST /admin/repository`
     - Takes as POST data the repository response XML ([section 5.2.4 of RFC 8183](https://tools.ietf.org/html/rfc8183#section-5.2.4))